 Anyway, this morning's itinerary included a choice of three tours showcasing the best things to see in Vienna.
 One tour would focus on its Art Nouveau scene, while the other two featured the historic city center.

-The difference between the two city tours was minimal, I think, but it’s an important one to mention: one group took the bus into town and the other used U-Bahn, the city’s subway system.
+While the difference between the two city tours was minimal, it’s an important one to mention.
+One group took a tour bus into town and the other used U-Bahn, the city’s subway system.